taalhavras/ucal/README.md

 | `%x ship %events %inrange cal-code start end timezone`   | [(list event) (list projected-event)]        | produces two lists if a calendar with the specified code exits, unit otherwise. the  (list event) is exactly what you'd expect and the (list projected-event) contains specific instances of recurring events found in the target range. the convention is start then end, but they can be supplied in reverse as well.
 The start/end are interpreted as being times in the specified timezone. |
 |  `%x %host cal-code event-code`    |  @p  |  the ship hosting a particular event we're invited to |

+### Special scries
+The following details some special scries %ucal supports.
+The first two involve suppling special values for the ship (in fact these values are not valid `@p` so perhaps "ship" isn't the right word) while the last involves some changes to the path structure.
+While the first two are mutually exlusive the timezone section can be combined with either of them.

-#### Invitation scrys
+#### Invitation scries
-The above scrys can also be used to retrieve information about events you've been invited to.
+The above scries can also be used to retrieve information about events you've been invited to.
 You won't have access to calendar data for these events (unless you separately have access to it), but by using `%invited-to` instead of an `@p` in the path all scries that produce events will get you events you've been invited to.
 These scries are the only way to see these events if you don't have access to the calendars they're hsoted on.

+#### All-encompassing scries
+You can use `%all` instead of an `@p` for the %events and %calendars scries (the ones that produce all calendars and all events).
+This does what you'd expect and produces the list of all events/calendars that %ucal knows about.
+This includes local calendars, calendars that you've subscribed to, and events you've been invited to.

-### Timezones in ucal
+#### Timezones in ucal
 All scries that produce events can have `/timezone/ZONE_NAME` included after the ship.
 This means that the events produced wil have times adjusted to the specified timezone.
 Some examples with EST as the timezone of choice:
 ```